Long after initial repair and repainting, the bungalow is weathering well |

 roof.
 The natural temptation is to think that anyone who shingles can put up a cedar

-roof, but that’s a real mistake.
-Also, that a sawn shingle is a sawn shingle,
+roof, but that’s a mistake.
+Also, that one grade of sawn shingle is like any other,

-which is absolutely not the case (like everything, there are grades).
+which is absolutely not the case (like everything, there are different grades and the one needed is Perfection shingles).
 Again I unearthed someone seasoned in the craft with the

-help of the Victoria list and solicited a bid – his wasn’t the lowest by a long shot, but
+help of the Victoria list and solicited a bid – his wasn’t the lowest by far, but

-opting for low bid usually leads straight to a corner-cutting contractor and a
+opting for the low bid usually leads straight to a corner-cutting contractor and a

 cheap and nasty job!

-Master roofer Bill Haley brought his lifetime of experience
+Master roofer Bill Haley brought a lifetime of experience

 to the project and did an ace job of overseeing the return of the roof to its